4ndrelim/DeepLearningBuildNN/README.md

 # Build neural network with MNIST database
-This repository contains code for construction of basic neural networks from scratch.
+This repository contains code for the construction of basic neural networks from scratch.
 Dataset used is the MNIST digits database.

 1st network: ~95% success rate.

 To view the results, run test.py in shell.
 The file is located at /my_implementation.

-Code is based on ["Neural Networks and Deep Learning"] (http://neuralnetworksanddeeplearning.com), albeit with some variation in implementation and amended to ensure compatability with Python 3.
+Referenced ["Neural Networks and Deep Learning"] (http://neuralnetworksanddeeplearning.com), code varies in implementation and amended to ensure compatability with Python 3.

 Original code samples by the author are found at /provided_code_old.